-A-10C, new designation for aircraft to be upgraded for precision engagement, with new cockpit displays, full targeting pod integration, hands-on throttle and stick (HOTAS), a digital stores management system, a Joint Tactical Radio System (JTRS) data link and JDAM/ WCMD integration.
-Low-rate initial production (LRIP) of upgrade kits began in 2004, and debut flight oc-curred Jan.
-20, 2005.
-Additionally, an upgraded automated chaff and flare system is planned for 2008.

-OA-10A aircraft are primarily used for FAC(A) missions, combat escort, search and rescue, and visual reconnaissance.
-The OA-10 is identical to the A-10A.
-Mission configurations typically include large loads of white phosphorous marking rockets and covert/overt illumination rockets/flares/logs to mark and/or illuminate targets for strike aircraft or friendly ground forces.
+A-10C is the new designation for A model aircraft now being upgraded for precision engagement, with new glass cockpit displays, full targeting pod integration, hands-on throttle and stick (HOTAS), digital stores management, a Joint Tactical Radio System (JTRS) data link, and JDAM/ WCMD integration.
+Low-rate initial production (LRIP) of upgrade kits began in 2004, and debut flight occurred in January 2005.
+An upgraded automated chaff and flare system is planned for 2006.
+Other planned improvements include enhanced communication and situational awareness systems, as well as Sniper and Litening targeting pod capability as well as Rover.
+Aircraft designated OA-10A/C primarily are used for FAC(A), combat escort, CSAR, and visual reconnaissance missions.
+The OA-10 is identical to the A-10.
+Mission configurations typically include large weapons loads of white phosphorous marking rockets and covert/overt illumination rockets/flares to mark/illuminate targets for strike aircraft or friendly ground forces.
 The first OA-10 unit reached initial operational capability (IOC) in October 1987.
+All squadrons are now A/OA-10 mix configuration.